 On July 18, 2012, we acquired Yammer, Inc. ("Yammer"), a leading provider of enterprise social networks, for \$1.1 billion in cash.
 Yammer will continue to develop its standalone service and will add an enterprise social networking service to Microsoft's portfolio of complementary cloud-based services.
-Our purchase price allocations are preliminary and subject to revision as more detailed analyses are completed and additional information about fair value of assets and liabilities becomes available, including information relating to tax matters and finalization of our valuation of identified intangible assets.
-The major classes of assets to which we preliminarily allocated the purchase price were goodwill of \$936 million and identifiable intangible assets of \$178 million.
-We preliminarily assigned the goodwill to the Microsoft Business Division.
+The major classes of assets to which we allocated the purchase price were goodwill of \$937 million and identifiable intangible assets of \$178 million.
+We assigned the goodwill to the Microsoft Business Division.
 Yammer was consolidated into our results of operations starting on the acquisition date.